 Book Review of “About A Girl”: transgender lives in Australia

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 About a Girl was written by Rebekah Robertson about her experiences as a mother of twins, and as a mother of a trans daughter.
-Although this goes beyond being just a memoir. … Continue reading
+Although this goes beyond being just a memoir.
+I feel it is also a call to action which is both educational and deeply personal.
+Robertson wrote the book with Georgie’s (her … Continue reading

 A Review of “The Mother Fault”: Australian climate-change dystopia and the ‘Chinese bad guys’